lgbongiolo/Convolutional-Neural-Network-Chart-Pattern-Recognition/README.md

 - Add Automated Download dataset from google images
 - Add other CATEGORIES such as Flags, Pennant, Cup and handle and so on.
 - Add Auto Test Image from any Chart
-- Evaluate how usefull chart patterns are to predict future prices
+- Evaluate how useful chart patterns are to predict future prices

 ### Author - Luiz Gabriel Bongiolo